PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 ```
 The first three lines are when the `PseudoClass` is applied, and the last three are for when it is removed.

+This is why you need to use the counter approach, instead of just enabling and disabling the `Button` directly in the `EventHandlers`.
+The `Button` is disabled the moment that the first transition starts, and sets the counter to "1", then is enabled when the final transition completes and sets the counter back to "0".

 This kind of monitoring is less useful when your transitions are strictly stylistic and fast, but if you're doing something that is more functional it could come in handy.

 # Conclusion

 This new feature makes it dead easy to add transitions to a useful set of styling properties that you might want to modify when applying `PseudoClasses`.
 And it does it without requiring any changes to your layout code.

+All of the examples in this article except for the last one that shows how to integrate CSS Transitions with code differ only in the stylesheets.
+All of the different techniques were demonstrated without changing anything in the layout code.
+How cool is that?

 The issue notes clearly indicate that this new feature is still in its early stages and that we can expect enhancements in the future.
+Hopefully, this will include the ability to perform transitions on named colours.